pywbem/pywbemtools/docs/pywbemclicommands.rst

-The format used by pywbemcli for specifying INSTANCENAME arguments on the command line is an untyped WBEM URI for instance paths as defined in :term:`DSP0207`.
+The format used by pywbemcli for specifying INSTANCENAME arguments on the command line is an untyped WBEM URI for instance paths as defined in :term:`DSP0207`, this is the *standard* format.
+There is also a *historical* format for WBEM URIs that is described in the :meth:`pywbem.CIMInstanceName.to_wbem_uri` method.

-Because pywbemcli always works with a single WBEM server at a time, the authority component of the WBEM URI is never specified in an INSTANCENAME.
+The INSTANCENAME argument can be specified using the standard format or the historical format.

-Because the namespace type of the WBEM URI (e.g. http or https) is not relevant for identifying the CIM instance, the namespace type is never specified in an INSTANCENAME.
+Because pywbemcli always works with a single WBEM server at a time, the authority component of the WBEM URI does not need to be specified in an INSTANCENAME argument.
+Because the namespace type of the WBEM URI (e.g. "http" or "https") is not relevant for identifying the CIM instance, the namespace type does not need to be specified in an INSTANCENAME argument.

-With these simplifications, the WBEM URI compatible ABNF for INSTANCENAME is:
+With these simplifications and using the (simpler) historical format, the format for the INSTANCENAME argument can be described by the following ABNF:

 .. code-block:: text

-   INSTANCENAME = "/" [ NAMESPACE ] ":" CLASSNAME [ "." keybindings ]
+   INSTANCENAME = [ NAMESPACE ":" ] CLASSNAME [ "." keybindings ]

    keybindings = keybinding *( "," keybinding )